-I looked for better and saw the SNP was not as accused, the Tory party in Highland dress, but a semi-socialist party able to balance that doctrine with a dash of benign capitalism.
-Moreover, it was the only party to devote itself to the well-being of Scotland, and the dispersal of power to people.
+I looked for better and saw the SNP was not as accused, a Tory party in Highland dress, but a semi-socialist party able to balance that doctrine with a dash of benign capitalism.
+Moreover, it was the only party to devote itself to the well-being of Scotland and the dispersal of power to people.
 Horror of horrors, it respected democracy and practised it!

 But it didn’t take on that mantle until led by Alex Salmond.

-Like his successor as First Minister, Nicola Sturgeon, I had the good fortune to talk to Salmond once but in his case for ten minutes of a private chat, Nicola merely to shake her hand to thank her for all she was doing for Scotland.
+Like his successor as First Minister, Nicola Sturgeon, I had the good fortune to talk to Salmond once but in his case for ten minutes of a private chat.
 Wits about you, not over-awed by the moment, you can glean a lot about somebody in ten minutes.

 Talking to the man

-One PPB involved a teenager talking to camera against a blue screen that allowed the introduction of a cartoon backdrop illustrating his opinions; the second shot in widescreen like a cinema movie, an aerial travelling sequence over Castle Campbell, the independence message narrated by Sean Connery.
-The PPBs were supervised by an Edinburgh advertising agency.
-Their place in the story will become obvious later.
+One PPB had a teenager talking to camera against a blue screen that allowed the introduction of a cartoon backdrop illustrating his opinions; the second shot in widescreen like a cinema movie, an aerial travelling sequence over Castle Campbell, the independence message narrated by Sean Connery.

-(Incidentally, the sound recordist’s inexpert junior assistant on the Castle Campbell shoot became head of BBC drama a year later – a signpost BBC was demoting Scottish fiction.
-The department demoted, withered in double-quick time, and unexpectedly she moved on to more fertile pastures.)
+Incidentally, the sound recordist’s junior assistant on the Castle Campbell shoot became head of BBC drama a year later – a signpost BBC was demoting Scottish fiction.
+The department demoted, withered.
+Not unexpectedly she moved on to new pastures.

 Westminster has only loathing for Scottish politics

 I was canvassing when the opportunity arose to meet Salmond.
 He was on the move, bustling in and out of his associates-packed limousine, yet gave me some of his time.
-I began by expressing praise for his stand in calling our Parliament a parliament and not as Westminster had defined it, with a diminutive sobriquet, as an ‘executive.’
+I praised his stand calling our Parliament a parliament and not as Westminster had defined it by diminutive sobriquet, as an ‘executive.’

-Here was an example of Salmond in full spate kicking over generations of the Scottish ‘cringe,’ the inbred feeling we ‘cannae be as gid as them yins doon there.
-Should we no be jist a hen hoose?’
-In response Salmond thanked me for establishing one of our national arts institutions that exists to this day.
+Here was an example of Salmond in full spate kicking over generations of the Scottish ‘cringe,’ the inbred feeling we ‘cannae be as gid as them yins doon sooth.

 A mission to democratise